-Setting measurements against each Well-being Objective will assist Cardiff PSB in evaluating the level of success in raising the well-being of the city and identifying areas that require additional focus or revised priorities.
+Setting measurements against each well-being objective will assist Cardiff PSB in evaluating the level of success in raising the well-being of the city and identify areas that require additional focus or revised priorities.
 These will be reported annually.

-The measures chosen below are a combination of national, regional and local outcomes, selected to clearly demonstrate progress against each objective.
-It is recognised that while reporting annually, and the need to demonstrate short-term impact, many of the progress measures chosen will require a long-term view in order to achieve the desired target.
+The measures chosen below are a combination of national, regional and local outcomes indicators, selected to clearly demonstrate progress against each objective.
+It is recognised that while reporting annually, and the need to demonstrate short term impact, many of the progress measures chosen will require a long-term view in order to achieve the desired target.